 There’s no shortage of rules when it comes to pregnancy.
 Don’t eat certain foods.
 Avoid certain medications.
 Don’t overdo it on the caffeine.
 And the most talked-about: don’t smoke or drink.
 Unfortunately for pregnant pot lovers, marijuana and pregnancy do not mix.
-It might seem like an obvious guideline to not smoke marijuana during pregnancy.
+It might seem like an obvious guideline to avoid smoking weed while pregnant.
 But for a long while, there wasn’t great evidence to support that advice.
 This is why some expecting mothers that wanted to smoke — especially if they used marijuana for a medical condition or morning sickness — often threw caution to the wind.
 There may have been lies or unhappy obstetricians, but either way, the arguments against it have long been fairly thin.
 The tides are turning.
 New research shows that the answer is pretty clear: Smoking weed during pregnancy is dangerous for the fetus, and can lead to lower birth weight, preterm birth, and an increased risk of autism.

 Historically, it has been difficult for scientists to study the relationship between weed and pregnancy.
 Marijuana is listed as a Schedule I drug by the U.S. government, which is the same classification as heroin.
 Not only does that mean illegal possession can land you a felony charge, but it also means scientists have to jump through a lot of hoops to study it.

 Despite these restrictions, researchers in the late 1980s figured out that the active ingredient in marijuana, THC, can travel across the bridge of the placenta and get to the fetus.
 And fetuses as young as 14 weeks gestation have the primary type of receptor that marijuana latches onto to affect the brain — a receptor that probably plays a role in normal brain development — so it makes sense that the drug could mess with the brain, according to the American College of Obstetricians and Gynecologists (ACOG).